Bad Suns: Background

 The band released their first song with a featured artist on August 1, 2022.
 The song "Maybe You Saved Me" features electropop band Pvris.

+On October 10, 2024, the band released a cover single titled "Lovefool".

+On April 24, 2025, The band released a single titled "Slow Karma" from their upcoming fifth studio album, Accelerator, which is set to release on August 8, 2025.

 Accolades

 Jessica Goodman and Ryan Kistobak of The Huffington Post included the band's debut album, Language & Perspective, on their list of 2014's best releases, calling it "a rare indie release with little excess amongst its singles".
 The music video for "Salt" has been praised by Out magazine and MTV for its depiction of a transgender woman's struggles with her identity and transition.